 The don’ts of a rower’s diet

-Do not make junk foods your main regimen during your workouts.
+Do not make junk foods your main regimen during your workouts, yes it will quickly replace calories burned rowing but it will not make great nutrition for rowers!
 Keep the likes of soda and fries to a significant minimum.
 Junk food won’t do much justice to your rowing.
 Soda and a couple of other fried foods tend to contain a lot of fat and little amounts of carbohydrate which your body needs highly.